Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Now enter Standard Racing Line or Define Own.

-If you select a Standard Line the default racing line for each trap position will be highlighted on the Track Screen.
+If you select a Standard Line the default racing line for each trap position will be highlighted on the GP v2.0 Track Screen.

-If you select to Define Your Own you may choose any combination of racing lines for each of the GrehoundPredictor v2.0 Track Positions:
+If you select to Define Your Own you may choose any combination of racing lines for each of the following Track Positions:

-You have now completed all the data for Trap 1.
+You've now completed all the form-data for Trap 1.
 If you've made any mistakes the 'Predictor' lets you go back and alter any stat needing to be changed.

 Now highlight Enter and Press Spacebar to load the dog into the traps.

-Once this procedure has been repeated for all the remaining runners, you will start to see the GREYHOUND PREDICTOR TRACK come into vision!
+Once you've repeated this precedure for all the remaining runners, you will start to see the GREYHOUND PREDICTOR TRACK come into vision!

-In this section, I explain how to best view Greyhound Predictor Software and discuss the general probabilities involved in greyhound race prediction.
+In this section, I explain how to best view Greyhound Predictor Software and discuss the general probabilities involved when betting on dog races.

-Greyhound Predictor Version 2.0 lets you pre-study future dog races in the comfort of your home!
+GP v2.0 lets you pre-study future races in the comfort of your home.

-Once the GP v2.0 Racetrack has loaded, you can select the Display Mode by using either the left / right cursor keys situated on your computer keypad.
-This 'special feature' shows the 'racing speeds' of the dogs in metres or yards per second or miles or kilometres per hour and distances travelled!
+As soon as the Greyhound Predictor v2.0 Track has loaded, you can select the Display Mode by using the left / right cursor keys situated on your computer keypad.
+This 'special feature' shows the speeds of the dogs in metres or yards per second or miles or kilometres per hour and the distances travelled.

-Press Spacebar to start the hare running As soon as the 'traps open' the RACE PREDICTOR will continuously up-date each dog's race position!
+Press Spacebar to start the hare running Once the traps open the RACE PREDICTOR will continuely up-date each dog's current race position.

-Press Spacebar to pause the action This feature allows you to 'stop the race' at any time in order to examine the future possibility of any crowding, bumping or baulking occuring anywhere around the circuit.
-Please note: By repressing the Spacebar the race continues from the exact moment in time it was paused and that all win times and predictions are not affected by pausing then re-starting a race.
+Press Spacebar to pause the action This feature lets you stop the race at any time in order to examine the future possibility of any crowding, bumping or baulking occuring anywhere around the circuit.
+Please note: By repressing the Spacebar the race continues from the exact moment it was paused and that all winning times and race predictions are not affected by pausing then re-starting a race.

-The Official Result will show the winning time, fastest sectional time, race length, track conditions and final finishing positions!
+The Official Result shows the winners time, fastest sectional time, race length, track conditions and the dog's final finishing positions!

-Select Photo by pressing the left / right cursor keys you can see the actual photo finish as the first greyhound crosses the line.
+Select Photo by pressing the left / right cursor keys to see the actual photo finish as the first greyhound crosses the line.

 Select Race Again Please note: *This limited game feature is only fully functionable in the full registered version

-Registering Greyhound Predictor lets you re-run the race with all the 'stats' saved for you, and alter quickly any data needing to be changed!
-I suggest each race set-up be run several times in-order to gain the necessary insight required to make a winning prediction!
+Registering Greyhound Predictor version 2.0 allows you to re-run the race with all the 'stats' saved for you and alter quickly any greyhound data needing to be changed!
+I suggest, each race set-up be run several times in order to gain the necessary insight required to make a winning prediction!

-It is with immense gratitude to my own family and friends, and the many people who shared their greyhound knowledge with me, that I'm now able to express my own original ideas and general observations in attempting to fully comprehend the complexities involved when studying race prediction.
+It is with immense gratitude to my own family and friends, and to the many people who in the past shared their greyhound knowledge with me, that I now express my own original ideas and general observations in attempting to fully comprehend the complexities involved when studying greyhound race prediction.

-We're often asked as to the accuracy of Greyhound Predictor?
-However, since each 'Predictor' will have their own independent strike rate of winners, no win ratios or win percentages are stated.
-Although in fairness I should explain the general probabilities involved when betting on greyhound races:
+Here at Greyhound Predictor we're often asked as to the accuracy of the Predictor?
+However, since each 'player' will have their own independent strike rate of winners, no win ratios or win percentages are stated.
+Although in fairness, I should explain the general probabilities involved when betting on greyhound races:

 Predicting winners theoretically will always be easier in 'six dog racing nations' such as United Kingdom, Irish and European racing where the probability is 1 in 6 compared to 'eight dog racing' as seen in Asia, Australia, New Zealand and North & South America, where the probability is 1 in 8.

-Predicting forecast bets (f/c) or exactas 1st and 2nd in 6 dog races has a probability of 1 in 30 (6 x 5) compared to 1 in 56 (8 x 7) in eight dog races.
+Predicting forecast bets (F/C) 1st and 2nd in 6 dog runner races has a probability of 1 in 30 (6 x 5) compared to 1 in 56 (8 x 7) in eight dog races.

-Predicting straight tricasts (t/c) in six runner races has a probability of 1 in 120 (6 x 5 x 4), compared to eight dog trifecta bets where it's 1 in 336 (8 x 7 x 6).
+Predicting straight tricasts (T/C) in six dog races has a probability of 1 in 120 (6 x 5 x 4) compared to 1 in 336 (8 x 7 x 6) in eight dog trifecta bets.

-Predicting superfecta bets (SPR) or First Four in correct order - is only operational in America, Australia and New Zealand with 8 dog tote pool races and has a probability of 1 in 1680 (8 x 7 x 6 x 5).
+Predicting superfecta bets (SPR) in America or First Four (FF) in correct order in Australia and New Zealand has a probability of 1 in 1680 (8 x 7 x 6 x 5) and is only operational at tracks with 8 dog tote pool races.

-All 'Players' will appreciate that these 'underlying probabilities' always exist when betting on greyhounds.
+All "Punters" will appreciate that these 'underlying probabilities' always exist when betting on greyhounds.

-Since it's generally thought a greyhound's fastest time is the most important form statistic, then I suggest your attention is focused on this race-time data, as overall the accuracy of the PREDICTOR will almost certainly depend on the relative accuracy of the information entered!
+Since it's generally thought that a greyhound's fastest racing time is the most important form statistic, I therefore suggest, you focus your attention around this time-data, as overall the accuracy of the PREDICTOR will almost certainly depend on the relative accuracy of the information entered!

 Greyhound Predictor really is "The tipping tool with a difference!"